Listen to the Podcast

-When you’re first initially getting started, it’s very difficult, it’s difficult to move that stock, and then eventually you have another person that comes into fuel that stock, then more and more people start to come in and more and more people come in as they start hopping into the stock, and the stock keeps moving.
+When you’re first initially getting started, it’s tough, it’s difficult to move that stock, and then eventually you have another person that comes into fuel that stock, then more and more people start to come in and more and more people come in as they start hopping into the stock, and the stock keeps moving.

 Sellers are selling the stock, buyers are buying the stock, so as you have one person coming in, he’s a buyer, but initially that stock, if you look at a chart, initially that stock starts to kind of move to the upside.

-You have that one initial buyer, it’s not a lot of buyers, it’s just one buyer.
+You have that one initial buyer, and it’s not a lot of buyers, it’s just one buyer.
 So it starts to move up, and when you get the second person, now you get maybe, this one might be just a scalper.

 Then the second buyer, or a few more buyers, so you can multiply this times, let’s says 100 people or 100 shares, or 1000 shares, depending on the stock that you’re trading.

-First you’ll get the scalpers coming in and the day traders, and then you might get some more value buyers coming in.
+First, you’ll get the scalpers coming in and the day traders, and then you might get some more value buyers coming in.
 So this would be somewhere on the second stage, you got value buyers stepping in.

 There’s not enough space for everybody

-This continues to go and move up until you get to a certain point, where this kind of starts to top off, because it starts to look little stretched.
+This continues to go and move up until you get to a certain point, where this kind of starts to top off because it starts to look little stretched.

 If you’re dancing in a little room, there’s only so much space that there is on the dance floor.
-So when some people actually leave the dance floor, then you can step in and get on the dance floor, because there’s only so much space.
+So when some people leave the dance floor, then you can step in and get on the dance floor, because there’s only so much space.

-Same thing if you have a line at a wedding for getting food, normally they release you table by table to go get your food, so as you have people coming in, and you have the tables over here and all these different tables, they might have table one and two go, and then later you have table three and four go, and that is simply because there’s just an abundance of food, but there’s not enough space.
+Same thing if you have a line at a wedding for getting food, they usually release you table by table to get your food, so as you have people coming in, and you have the tables over here and all these different tables, they might have table one and two go, and then later you have table three and four go, and that is only because there’s just an abundance of food, but there’s not enough space.
 There’s not enough space to have everybody go through.

 As more people come in, they fuel that stock, and then again, you get even more volume that will come in.
-And this creates proof within that stock, within the stock that’s moving.
+And this creates a proof within that stock, within the stock that’s moving.

-As that volume gets weaker, that’s good, that’s healthy, that’s a normal pull back, because now the space opens up, now the prices are not too high, then you have more value buyers stepping in, scalpers coming in, day traders, swing traders coming in, and they say, ok, this level is a good buy.
+As that volume gets weaker, that’s good, that’s healthy, that’s a normal pullback, because now the space opens up, now the prices are not too high, then you have more value buyers stepping in, scalpers coming in, day traders, swing traders coming in, and they say, ok, this level is a good buy.